-Sometimes Paul and I have a bit of trouble keeping up our self motivation over the course of a long day.
+Sometimes Paul and I have a bit of trouble keeping up our motivation over the course of a long day.
 If you read Paul’s post on Stumbling Toward Optimism, you know that a positive attitude is not in our DNA.
 However, we have a lot of important goals and very busy lives.
-We have two kids still at home, full-time jobs, multiple side hustles, and this great journey to plan (largely through this blog).
+We have four (adult) kids, full-time jobs, multiple side hustles, and our many poker trips to plan and experience.
 So when our motivation hits a low point, we need to figure out how to bring it back up quickly.
 And, sadly, motivation often hits a low point.

-Fortunately, through our years together, we have identified some tricks to remedy the problem.
+Fortunately, through our years together, Paul and I have identified some tricks to remedy the problem.
 We’ve tried a lot of different methods to throw off the gloom and get back to work.
 Below are the four measures we have found to be most effective at recapturing our mojo when we hit a rough patch.

 Make a Plan to Maintain Self Motivation

 We plan out each week on a white board with a set of magnets edged in washi tape signifying who is assigned each task.
 We have color-coded categories for our main work, side hustles, household tasks, and this blog.
 Oh yes, I am an organizational geek.
 Further, each day we list specifically what we want to accomplish, and how we will fit them around other personal activities (errands, cooking, exercise, etc.).
 It can be surprisingly motivating to clean off a magnet and move it back to the empty pile.
 And damn, it feels good when the day’s column is empty.
 In case you’re interested, we use this white board, which we have found to be the perfect size for our home office.